2020 CHANGES IN VIRGINIA LAW – FAMILY LAW

 Senate Bill 62 and 1066 introduced by Senator David R. Suetterlein and Senator Jennifer A. Kiggans deal with marriage records, divorce and annulment reports, and identification of race.

 - Amends and reenacts §§ 32.1-267, 32.1-268, and 32.1-268.1 of the Code of Virginia to eliminate the requirement that the race of married parties be included in marriage records, divorce reports, and annulment reports filed with the State Registrar.

 - The bill also removes the requirement that the State Registrar include race data in the compilation and posting of marriage, divorce, and annulment data.

 - Under current law, when a marriage is performed in the Commonwealth, the race of the marrying parties, in addition to other personal data, is filed with the State Registrar.

 - These changes will eliminate this requirement so that married couples will not have to disclose their race when filing marriage records, divorce or annulment reports to the State Registrar.

-- The proposed legislation making these changes moved through every committee and legislative chamber without opposition from any lawmaker
+- The proposed legislation making these changes moved through every committee and the legislative chamber without opposition from any lawmaker